shennarwp/compose/htop/README.md

 or equivalent `docker run` command (without using this compose file):

-`docker run --rm -it --pid host frapsoft/htop`
+`docker run --rm -it --name=htop --pid host frapsoft/htop`